-You finally have your SaaS sales compensation plan up and running.
-And it’s working—for the most part.
-But after a few months, maybe those business goals continue to be out of reach or your sales reps aren’t performing as well as you’d like, or you simply feel like you’re paying too much.
+But after a few months, many companies face one of the following unfortunate scenarios: 1) business goals continue to be out of reach, 2) leadership discovers that sales reps aren’t performing as well as expected, or 3) you simply feel like you’re paying too much compensation without progress towards goals.
 Whatever the reason, you know you could be getting more out of your compensation dollar.

-Being a Software as a Service company comes with certain expectations: scale rapidly, grow revenue, and do it all using data-driven methods.
-These demands also presuppose some best practices and pitfalls for SaaS sales compensation plans.
+Being a SaaS company comes with certain expectations: scale rapidly, grow revenue, and do it all using data-driven methods.
+These demands also presume some best practices and pitfalls for SaaS sales compensation plans.
 To really know what you’re up against, you’d usually have to dive into expensive and subjective surveys.

 Fortunately, we leveraged aggregated and anonymous empirical data for facts on how sales performance and SaaS commission plans intersect.
 Historically, Xactly’s extensive database has produced these findings: